trevorjhou/Kaggle-irrigation-prediction/README.md

 # Kaggle Homework - Trevor Jhou - trevorjhou

+## HW2

 1. URLs for the resources you upvoted on the competition site.
 Discuss why you chose each--how will it help you improve your approach?

 Answer:
 Some useful Kaggle resources include:

 - https://www.kaggle.com/competitions/playground-series-s6e4/discussion/687460
+  This discussion helped me understand the target structure and overall patterns in the dataset.

 - https://www.kaggle.com/competitions/playground-series-s6e4/discussion/687104
+  This resource suggested strong baseline modeling approaches and common strategies used by others.

 - https://www.kaggle.com/code/zaouiyassine/s6e4-baseline-submissions

-These resources provided valuable insights into the dataset and modeling strategies.
-In particular, they highlighted that the dataset may contain strong underlying patterns, which helps explain why tree-based models perform very well.
+  This notebook showed a simple pipeline that I could use as a starting point and compare my results against.

+These resources helped guide my modeling decisions and provided context for why relatively simple tree-based models performed well in this competition.

-They also emphasized the importance of starting with a solid baseline before applying more advanced models.
-This guided the approach of using Random Forest and XGBoost for comparison.
+They also reinforced the importance of starting with a solid baseline before applying more advanced models.
+This guided my approach of using Random Forest and XGBoost for comparison.

 Overall, these resources helped explain why both bagging and boosting methods achieved very similar performance in this project.

 2. Links to your EDA notebook and bagging and boosting notebook(s).

 Answer: https://www.kaggle.com/code/trevorjhou/notebook126e22d6c5?scriptVersionId=311967971

+3. What insights did you gain?
+Is there a feature you think is especially important?
+Any potential issues?
+Did you try anything new that you learned from Kaggle or other sources?
+Consider posting a public EDA notebook on Kaggle.

+Answer:
+From the EDA, the dataset appears to be relatively clean and well-structured.
+There are no missing values, and the features include a mix of numerical and categorical variables.

+One important observation is that the target variable `Irrigation_Need` is imbalanced, with the "Low" class appearing much more frequently than the "High" class.
+This influenced the decision to use macro F1 score as the evaluation metric instead of accuracy.

+Several features, such as soil properties, rainfall, and temperature, are likely to be important predictors, as they are directly related to irrigation needs.
+Although a detailed feature importance analysis was not performed, these variables are intuitively relevant and are effectively handled by tree-based models.

+A potential issue with the dataset is that it appears to be relatively simple or well-structured, which may limit the performance differences between models.
+This was observed in later modeling steps, where different models produced very similar results.

+From Kaggle discussions, I learned that establishing a strong baseline model is important before applying more complex techniques.
+This guided the approach of starting with Random Forest and XGBoost, which already performed very well on this dataset.

-3. Discuss your modeling approaches.
+4. Discuss your modeling approaches.
 What did you try?
 What worked well?
 What didn't work well?
 Were model improvements meaningful or small?
    Make sure to use performance metrics in your discussion.
 Also provide leaderboard scores for the models.
 A table might be useful for organizing the metrics and     leaderboard scores.

 Answer:
 Two modeling approaches were explored in this project: Random Forest (bagging) and XGBoost (boosting).

-For the bagging approach, a Random Forest model was used, while XGBoost was used for the boosting approach.
 Both models were trained on the dataset after preprocessing, including one-hot encoding of categorical variables.
+Default model settings were used, with minimal tuning applied.

 The performance of the models was evaluated using macro F1 score due to class imbalance in the target variable.